FREE MENTAL HEALTH ASSESSMENT. start here

 Reduced appetite

 Prozac and Lexapro both have the potential to interact with other medications and supplements, including other substances that increase serotonin levels.
-In some cases, these interactions can cause a group of potentially serious symptoms referred to as serotonin syndrome.
+In some cases, these interactions can cause potentially serious symptoms called serotonin syndrome.

-Serotonin syndrome occurs when your serotonin levels are too high.
-It can potentially cause a serious reaction that may be life-threatening.
+Serotonin syndrome happens when serotonin levels are too high.
+It can potentially cause a severe adverse reaction that may be life-threatening.

 Symptoms of serotonin syndrome include: